Protein Synthesis HOME

 Click this drop-down menu to see the Success Criteria.

-I can discuss why translation is important for normal cell function.
+I can discuss why transcription is important for the maintenance of cell function.

 Click this drop-down menu to see the list of Vocabulary.